boldflight/BibleConverter/test_EPUB/output/Luke.md

 [51] Now when the days drew near for him to be taken up, Jesus set out resolutely to go to Jerusalem.
 [52] He sent messengers on ahead of him.
 As they went along, they entered a Samaritan village to make things ready in advance for him, [53] but the villagers refused to welcome him, because he was determined to go to Jerusalem.
-[54] Now when his disciples James and John saw this, they said, “Lord, do you want us to call fire to come down from heaven and consume them?”
+[54] Now when his disciples James and John saw this, they said, “Lord, do you want us _to call fire to come down from heaven and consume_ _them_?”
 [55] But Jesus turned and rebuked them,
 [56] and they went on to another village.